You’re just one scroll away from finding the architecture portfolio template you’ve been looking for.

 In portfolio websites, each project should get a separate page.
 For the PDF versions, you need a title page, where you introduce the project and then you need to have 1-3 pages to showcase your designs.

-When you're sending your portfolio for the first time, you should create an architecture work sample, which is a shorter preview into your works.
+When you're sending your portfolio for the first time, you should create an architecture work sample, which is a shorter preview of your work.

 3. About page/Resume page